ODonoghueLab/Minardo-Model/README.md

 ```

 ![Heat map](images/Humphrey/humphrey_heatmap.png)
-Fig. 2: Heat map showing z-scores for each of the clusters (x-axis) at time-intervals (y-axis) with significant p-values.
-Z-scores at non-significant intervals are greyed out.
+Fig. 2: Heat map showing z-scores (differences in mean) for each of the clusters (x-axis) at time-intervals (y-axis) with significant p-values.
+Z-scores at non-significant intervals are in gray.

-The plotZP function returns a matrix, ``resWithOnlySignif``, which consists of z-scores where p-value < 0.5 (or the p-value supplied as input to the function).
+The `plotZP` function also returns a matrix, ``resWithOnlySignif``, which consists of z-scores where p-value < 0.5 (or less than the p-value supplied as input to the function).

 ### 4. Determine events

-Phosphorylation and dephosphorylation are events, which occur when 50% abundance is crossed in the increasing or decreasing direction, respectively.
+Phosphorylation and dephosphorylation events are defined when 50% abundance is crossed in the increasing or decreasing direction, respectively.

 ```R
 # Calculate the 50% crossings